-Mr. Woo Chin Wan Raymond 🔕
+Mr. Woo Chin Wan Raymond 🙆

-Ms. Yang Lan N Ms. Cher Wang Hsiueh Hong Professor Xue Lan N
+Ms. Yang Lan N Ms. Cher Wang Hsiueh Hong

-Non-executive directors:
+Professor Xue Lan Non-executive directors:

-Mr. Zhu Linan

-Mr. Zhao John Huan 😉
+Mr. Zhu Linan Mr. Zhao John Huan ©

-- · Participate in Board meetings to bring an independent judgement on issues of strategy, policy, performance, accountability, resources, key appointments and standards of conduct - Take the lead where potential conflicts of interests arise - · Scrutinise the Group's performance in achieving agreed corporate goals and objectives, and monitor performance reporting - Make a positive contribution to the development of the Group's strategy and policies through independent, constructive and informed comments - Ensure to align Lenovo culture with its vision, mission, values and strategy, and ensures that all directors acting with integrity, lead by example, and promoting the desired culture.
-Such culture should instil and continually reinforce across Lenovo values of acting lawfully, ethically and responsibly - Engage with Senior Management and other relevant parties to ensure that various concerns and issues relevant to the management and oversight of business and operations of the Company and the Group are properly addressed
+- Participate in Board meetings to bring an independent judgement on issues of strategy, policy, performance, accountability, resources, key appointments and standards of conduct - · Take the lead where potential conflicts of interests arise - Scrutinise the Group's performance in achieving agreed corporate goals and objectives, and monitor performance reporting - Make a positive contribution to the development of the Group's strategy and policies through independent, constructive and informed comments - Ensure to align Lenovo culture with its vision, mission, values and strategy, and ensures that all directors acting with integrity, lead by example, and promoting the desired culture.
+Such culture should instil and continually reinforce across Lenovo values of acting lawfully, ethically and responsibly - Engage with senior management and other relevant parties to ensure that various concerns and issues relevant to the management and oversight of business and operations of the Group are properly addressed